-As part of Johnson County Parks and Rec, Coffee Creek Streamway Park currently is a paved, shared-use trail that is approximately 3.4 miles.
+As part of Johnson County Parks and Recreation, Coffee Creek Streamway Park currently has a paved, shared-use trail that is approximately miles long.

 Construction on Phase Two of the Rock Island Trail is now complete.
 The 6.5 miles of trails begin at Brickyard Road in Kansas City and travel to Jefferson Street in Lee’s Summit.

 Katy Trail State Park